Mitch Clarke

 Mitchell Bradley Clarke (born November 24, 1985) is a Canadian professional wrestler and former mixed martial artist.
-He fought as a Lightweight for the Ultimate Fighting Championship, and is the head coach at Complete Fitness & Martial Arts, St. Albert, Canada.
+He fought as a Lightweight for the Ultimate Fighting Championship, and is the head coach at Complete Fitness & Martial Arts in St. Albert, Canada.
 He currently wrestles for the Edmonton based promotions Real Canadian Wrestling and Love Wrestling.
+He also wrestles for Best Entertainment Wrestling based out of Saskatoon, Saskatchewan.

 Background

 Clarke was born and raised in Saskatoon, Saskatchewan.
 He competed in wrestling at Walter Murray Collegiate Institute.
 He attended the University of Saskatchewan from where he graduated with a degree in environmental science.

 Mixed martial arts career

 Early career

 Clarke made his professional MMA debut in May 2007.
 He fought exclusively in Canada and amassed a record of 9–0 before signing with the Ultimate Fighting Championship.

 Ultimate Fighting Championship

 Clarke made his UFC debut at UFC 140 in Toronto, Ontario against promotional newcomer John Cholish.
 He lost the fight via TKO (punches) at 4:36 of the second round resulting in the first loss of his professional career.

 Clarke faced Anton Kuivanen on July 21, 2012 at UFC 149.
 He lost the fight via split decision.

 Clarke faced John Maguire on June 15, 2013 at UFC 161.
 He won the fight via unanimous decision.

 Clarke faced Al Iaquinta at UFC 173, in his first match outside of Canada.
 After being dominated in the first round, Clarke won the fight via submission due to a D'Arce choke from the bottom in the second round.
 The win earned Clarke his first Performance of the Night bonus award.

 Clarke faced Michael Chiesa on April 4, 2015 at UFC Fight Night 63.
 He lost the fight by unanimous decision.

 Clarke next faced Joseph Duffy on July 7, 2016 at UFC Fight Night 90.
 He lost the fight via submission in the opening minute of the first round.

 Clarke faced Alex White on September 9, 2017 at UFC 215.
 He lost the fight via TKO at 4:36 of the second round and subsequently announced his retirement from mixed martial arts.
 He voiced his appreciation to Edmonton fans at the after fight octagon interview with Joe Rogan and delivered his emotional and humble retirement speech: